komsic/HNG-stage1/README.md

 After that, point your browser to install.php .
 This automatically creates the database ,table and fills it with dummy data .

 > **!!
 IMPORTANT !!!:**
 >  Please remember to edit the config.php script .
-The intall.php script will print out an appropriate error message if you forget to do so, but please do it .
+The install.php script will print out an appropriate error message if you forget to do so, but please do it .

 After that , start your web server and navigate to the index.php file